mrochon/copilot_react/README.md

    - Create and publish an agent in Microsoft Copilot Studio
    - Get the Environment ID and Agent Schema Name
    - Configure API permissions for `CopilotStudio.Copilots.Invoke`

+3. **Azure Speech Service (Optional for Avatar Features)**
+   - Create an Azure Speech Service resource
+   - Get the subscription key and region
+   - Required for text-to-speech and lip-sync functionality

 ## Setup Instructions